 Independents: Ross Perot and Vice President James Stockdale

-Republicans: President Bush ran on his military record and his successful foreign policy while pointing out the Democratic candidate Bill Clinton had burned his draft card for Vietnam, protested the war, and would not be successful in foreign policy.
+Republicans: President Bush ran on his military record and his successful foreign policy while pointing out that Democratic candidate Bill Clinton had burned his draft card for Vietnam, protested the war, and would not be successful in foreign policy.
 Bush, for the most part, focused on his Democratic rival rather than the independent Ross Perot despite Perot polling higher than him.

 Democrats: Bill Clinton ran on a balanced budget and also positioned him as a centrist.
-He chose Al Gore as his running mate who was seen to be strong on Family Issues.
-With the economy faltering, Clinton specifically targeted key states and demographics which seemed to aid him.
+He chose Al Gore as his running mate, who was seen to be strong on Family Issues.
+With the economy faltering, Clinton specifically targeted key states and demographics, which seemed to aid him.

 Independent: Ross Perot, the billionaire, came into the race as the lead candidate.
 Many disenfranchised Republicans and Southern Democrats liked his approach to the economy and his conservative values.
-His business sense resonated with many Americans who feared deficit spending and he also argued against NAFTA which he believed to be a terrible trade deal.
+His business sense resonated with many Americans who feared deficit spending, and he also argued against NAFTA, which he believed to be a terrible trade deal.

 Clinton continued to surge in polls and was deploying a new technique in regards to ad spending.

-In years past the President nominees often spent most of their money on national advertising, however, the Clinton campaign spent most of their money on battleground states or swing states and local advertising.
+In years past, the President nominees often spent most of their money on national advertising.
+However, the Clinton campaign spent most of their money on battleground states or swing states and local advertising.
 This allowed him to flip states that had gone Republican in the past.

 There was also a key moment on the debate stage when Bill Clinton effectively communicated with a citizen who had dealt with unemployment.
-The empathy that he used resonated with the American people while Bush came off as cold.
+The empathy that he used resonated with the American people, while Bush came off as cold.

 In the end, Bill Clinton successfully and surprisingly beat the once-popular incumbent Bush.

-After the votes were tallied it seemed as if Ross Perot had taken enough votes off of Bush to cost him the election of 1992.
+After the votes were tallied, it seemed as if Ross Perot had taken enough votes off of Bush to cost him the election of 1992.
 If Perot had not come back into the race, then there is a good chance that Bill Clinton would not have won.
 However, he went on to be the last president to balance the budget and would win a second term in the election of 1996.

 Clinton's election was the first since the election of 1976 in which the Democrats were able to flip a few of the old Confederate southern states.